Door Furniture Spindles

 Q. Are all spindles the same size?

-A. With the introduction of the European Common Market, 8mm (5/16") square has become the "standard" for spindles.
-However most british spindles are still 7.6mm (19/64") square.
+A. They can vary but 8mm (5/16") square has become a general "standard" for spindles which are European manufactured although 7mm square can also be seen particularly those imported from Australia or New Zealand.
+Many British spindles are 7.6mm (19/64") square.
 To allow for the difference in sizes found, UK lock manufacturers all produce locks with 8mm followers as standard. (the follower contains the square hole which the spindle passes through).
 The length of spindles can also vary.
 Those usually supplied with door handles are long enough to pass through a standard fire door and still have enough length to locate into the back of the door furniture.
 Situations can arise where it is necessary to use a longer spindle, for instance with an unusually thick door.
 In these situations it is possible to purchase longer spindles and cut them down to the required length with a hacksaw.
 Care should be taken not to cut a spindle too short as this can lead to it dislocating in one of the handles causing the affected lever to become inoperative.

 Q. Does one spindle fit all styles of door handles?

 A. Whilst a plain spindle is the most popular type used, unfortunately, different styles of handles can use different types of spindles.
 Here are some of the most popular types and their typical uses:

 A plain spindle is used with door handles that rely on their rose or backplate fixing to take the pulling force when operating the handles.
 The spindle passes through the door and locates into the square holes in the rear of the handles.
 The spindle is not fixed in any way to the handles, and once one handle has been removed, the spindle can easily be pulled from the door.
 Whilst the pulling force on the handle is taken entirely by the handle backplate or rose, bolt through fixings can be used if necessary to transmit this force to the backplate on the opposite side of the door.